- Intellectual Property LLM Curriculum and Degree Requirements

 The Center for the Protection of Intellectual Property

-The Center for the Protection of Intellectual Property (CPIP) at Antonin Scalia Law School, George Mason University is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial, and creative innovation they facilitate.
+The Center for Intellectual Property x Innovation Policy (C-IP2) at Antonin Scalia Law School, George Mason University is dedicated to the scholarly analysis of intellectual property rights and the technological, commercial, and creative innovation they facilitate.
 CPIP explores how strong property rights in innovation and creativity can foster successful and flourishing individual lives and national economies.

 Comprehensive Course Offerings